It’s a daunting and scary task. Most students will only be 17, so for many, it will be the first time choosing something this big.

 I hope this helps you narrow down your uni choices to your top five (or the equivalent for other countries) and that you find this post helpful.

-I am currently searching for names for my student half of the blog and also my writing side of the blog.
-I am aiming to give them names that contain a B and if possible, related to bears.
+I am currently searching for names for my student half of the blog I am aiming to give them names that are related to bears.

-Looking at connotations of bears, so far I have Brass Students, Brawny Students, Bold Writers and Backbone Writing.
+Looking at connotations of bears, so far I have Brass Students, Brawny Students, Bold Students.

 What are your favourite names or do you have a suggestion?
 Let me know in comments and feel free to vote in this poll.